How Long Do AC Units Last?

 All of these factors and more can play a role in either extending... or reducing the life expectancy of your air conditioner.
 While every unit is different, and every homeowner has a different understanding of when their central air conditioner is broken beyond repair, it’s fair to say that, with proper maintenance and care, you can expect a good 15 to 20 years of cooling from a new high efficiency air conditioning system.

-Factors Impacting You Air Conditioners Useful Life
+Factors Impacting How Long Do Air Conditioners Last

 Any discussion about how long do AC units last should include the question: when is its useful life officially over?
-Like your family car, HVAC systems will need some TLC – regular tune-ups and minor repairs and parts replacement.
+Like your family car, HVAC systems will need some TLC – regular AC tune ups and minor repairs and parts replacement.
 One homeowner might think that the first time a unit quits running and is no longer under warranty, it’s time for a new one.
 Another might consider making a number of repairs, even at great expense, to keep an existing system running.
 So the repair or replacement issue plays a role in determining the life of the AC unit.

 Beyond that, factors that play into the lifespan of air conditioners include:

-• Installation quality and proper sizing
+- Installation quality and proper sizing

-• Personal comfort preferences, thermostat settings, and system wear and tear
+- Personal comfort preferences, thermostat settings, and system wear and tear

-• Climate issues such as high humidity
+- Climate issues such as high humidity

-• Air quality issues such as salty sea air or other airborne corrosives
+- Air quality issues such as salty sea air or other airborne corrosives

-• Regular maintenance
+- Regular AC maintenance

 Rate of Use

 A better question might be, “how long do air conditioners last in your part of the country?”
 An air conditioner that is used more than average will naturally experience a greater amount of wear and tear compared to a unit that is used more moderately.
 For example, take two identical air conditioners and install them in two different areas of the country.
 An AC system in a northern climate with moderately warm summers will probably accumulate fewer hours in service and fewer start/stop cycles than a unit installed in a warmer and more humid climate.
 Personal preference can make a difference as well.
-If one family keeps its thermostat set at 70⁰ F all summer long, that air conditioning system will likely run a lot more frequently than the family across the street that keeps their thermostat set at 78⁰ F. Take either of those examples over 15 years, with similar maintenance schedules, and that difference in usage is magnified.
+If one family keeps its thermostat set at 70⁰ F all summer long, that air conditioning system will likely run a lot more frequently than the family across the street that keeps their thermostat set at 78⁰ F. Learn about the best temperature for AC.
+Take either of those examples over 15 years, with similar maintenance schedules, and that difference in usage is magnified.

 Level of Upkeep